gspanglett/gspanglett.github.io/index.markdown

 ---
 This is the temporary Github webpage for Gareth Spanglett.

 I have recently finished a Zotero stylesheet for Canadian legal citations and bibliographies.

-It is compliant with the McGill Style Guide (9th ed).
+It is compliant with the McGill Style Guide (9th ed), and is now available for both English and French citations.

 <h2>Intro to Zotero</h2>